coolsamson7/inject/README.md

   <img src="https://cloud.githubusercontent.com/assets/19403960/17474460/43a71bd6-5d56-11e6-9bcb-6d2aaa9ac466.png" width="40%">
 </p>

-`Inject` is a dependency injection container for Swift that picks up the basic `Spring` ideas - as far as they are possible to be implemented - and additionally utilizes the Swift language features in order to provide a simple and intuitive api.
+`Inject` is a dependency injection container for Swift that picks up the basic `Spring` ideas - as far as they are possible to be implemented - and additionally utilizes the Swift language features - e.g. closures - in order to provide a simple and intuitive api.

 In addition to the core a number of other concepts are implemented
 * basic reflection and type introspection features
 * configuration framework
 * logging framework
 * tracing framework
-* threading classes
+* concurrency classes
 * xml parser
 * type conversion facilities